UVVM/UVVM/uvvm_util/doc/rst/rand_pkg_overview.rst

 **********************************************************************************************************************************
 Multi-method approach
 **********************************************************************************************************************************
+Using the single-method approach does not have any effect on the multi-method approach or vice-versa.
+However, for readability it is not recommended to mix them.

 Constraints
 ==================================================================================================================================
 By using the following procedures, different combinations of constraints can be added for the ``randm()`` function.
 Note that when